aknight023/new-york-times-react-app/README.md

 # New York Times React
-A React.js-based New York Times archive exploration tool.
+A React.js-based New York Times article search tool.

 ## Technologies Used
 - React.js (UI library)